harmonicalchemy/modular-emacs/README.md

 **Update 2020:** I am currently writing some docs for using fountain-mode within Emacs, as well as provide some example screenplay scripts and instructions on how to publish them to PDF using a tool called Afterwriting...
 Stay tuned for that...

 - [olivetti](https://github.com/rnkn/olivetti) Adjust margins with word wrap. _(great with fountain mode!)_ Perfect for distraction free writing!
-I also enable this within `rmoo` _(if you have the **games module** enabled)..._  Toggle it on and off within Xah Fly Keys Command Mode by hitting: **\`** key.
+I also enable this within `rmoo` _(if you have the **games module** enabled)..._  Toggle it on and off within Xah Fly Keys Command Mode by hitting the backtick character: **\`** key.
 Adjust the margin width within Xah Fly Keys Command Mode by hitting: `SPACEBAR [` or: `SPACEBAR ]` to shrink or grow respectively.

-- [vmd-mode],(https://github.com/blak3mill3r/vmd-mode) Fast Github-flavored Markdown previews synchronized with changes to an emacs buffer (no need to save).
+- [vmd-mode](https://github.com/blak3mill3r/vmd-mode) Fast Github-flavored Markdown previews synchronized with changes to an emacs buffer (no need to save).
 Renders org files _(and normal markdown)_ in an external VMD App that automatically shows changes in real-time as you type! _(You need to install this external app separately, and make sure Emacs knows where to find it.
 See: `exec-path-from-shell` below)_  Toggle `vmd-mode` on and off within Xah Fly Keys Command Mode by hitting leader key sequence:  `SPACEBAR-v`

 #### Spelling: